 THR 440 Professional Performance (3) Sp (odd-numbered years).
 This course of study prepares the performance student for the transition into the professional arena.
 Intensive preparation of theatrical styled material and a commercial reel is created for use in television, film and theatrical industry auditions.
 Theoretical approaches and practical applications are emphasized.
 Two hours lecture, two hours lab.
-Prerequisites: THR 328 and THR 378 with a grade of C or better.
+Prerequisites: A grade of C or better in both THR328 and THR378.

 THR 449 Independent Projects in Stage Lighting and Sound (1-3) F, Sp.
 Projects course involving specialized study in theatrical sound and lighting.
 Student must submit project proposal to theatre staff for approval before registration.
-Prerequisites: THR 280, and departmental approval.
+Prerequisites: THR280 and departmental approval.

 THR 450 Independent Research/Project (1-3) F, Sp.
 Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisites: THR 275, THR 367, and departmental approval.
-May be repeated for up to 6 hours credit.
+May be repeated for up to 6 credit hours.
+Prerequisites: THR275, THR367, and departmental approval.

 THR 459 Independent Projects in Scene Design (1-3) F, Sp.
 Projects course involving specialized study in scenery and property design and construction.
 Student must submit project proposal to theatre staff for approval before registration.
-Prerequisites: THR 389 and departmental approval.
+Prerequisites: THR389 and departmental approval.

 THR 469 Independent Projects in Costuming (1-3) F, Sp.
 Projects course involving specialized study in Costuming and/or Makeup.
 Student must submit project proposal to theatre staff for approval before registration.
-Prerequisites: THR 229, THR 239 and departmental approval.
+Prerequisites: THR229, THR239, and departmental approval.

 THR 477 Independent Projects in Scriptwriting (1-3) F, Sp.
 A projects course involving independent work in playwriting.
 Should ordinarily result in a complete script.
 Student must submit project proposal to theatre staff before registration.
-Prerequisites: COM 360, THR 360 and departmental approval.
-May be repeated for up to 6 hours credit.
+May be repeated for up to 6 credit hours.
+Prerequisites: COM360, THR360, and departmental approval.

 THR 478 Modern Drama (3) DD.
 Drama from Ibsen to the present.
-Prerequisite: ENG 108 or 112.
+Prerequisite: ENG108 or ENG112.

 THR 479 Independent Projects in Theatre Marketing and Management (1-3) F, Sp.
-Projects course involving work in publicity, box office, public relations, advertising and/or management of a performing arts event.
+Projects course involving work in publicity, box office, public relations, advertising and / or management of a performing arts event.
 Student must submit project proposal to theatre staff for approval before registration.
-Prerequisites: THR 113 and departmental approval.
+Prerequisites: THR113 and departmental approval.

 THR 480 Senior Portfolio (1) F, Sp.
 This is a workshop course for graduating seniors which includes resume, resume reel and job search preparation in addition to compiling a passing graduation portfolio consisting of a resume, cover letter, head shot (for actors), reflective self analysis and a collection of writings, production projects and recorded audition and performance pieces from their major courses and productions during their college career.
-THR 480 must be completed during one of the last two semesters prior to graduation.
+Course must be completed during one of the last two semesters prior to graduation.
 Course is graded on a pass/fail basis.